8BitPlus/BitPlus/docs/PLUGIN_CREATION.md

 # Bit+ Plugin Creation Guide

+### Note
+This guide assumes that you have already set up your workspace.
+You can look at the `WORKSPACE_SETUP.md` file to learn how to do that.

 ### What are plugins?
 * Plugins can run at creation time, or at run time.
 	- You probably want both